CloudMile/Syntrend_0825_Computer_Vision/README.md

 Open jupyter
 ![](./screenshot/open_with_jupyter.png)

-Navigate to directory clone/downloaded from previousely step
+Navigate to directory clone/downloaded from previouse step
 ![](./screenshot/navigate_to_downloaded_directory.png)

 # Run Training and predicting with commmand line